IBM/deploy-app-using-tekton-on-kubernetes/README.md

 ```
 where the public IP of Kubernetes Cluster can be retrieved from IBM Cloud dashboard and the port 32426 is defined as nodePort in deploy.yaml.

 This way application gets deployed on Kubernetes Cluster using CLIs.
 If you make any change in application after deployment, then you need to re-run the steps again.
 In order to build, test, and deploy application faster and more reliably, need to automate the entire workflow.
-We should follow the modern development practices that is continuous integration and delivery (CI/CD) as it reduces the overhead of development and deployment process and saves significant time and effort.
+We can follow continuous integration and delivery (CI/CD) methodology to reduce the overhead of development and manual deployment process.
+This can save significant time and effort.
 The next section of this tutorial explains the build and deploy approach using Tekton Pipelines.

 ## Section 2 - To build and deploy an application on IBM Cloud Kubernetes Service using Tekton Pipeline